 Among the several types of rooms are pool suites, detached garden villas, the great Colonial Manors, and Constellation, with a private hot tub on the roof.
-Regardless of category, all rooms are equipped with wireless internet, flat screen TV, iPod docking station, touch screens to control lighting and minibar.
+Regardless of category, all rooms are equipped with wireless internet, touch screens to control lighting and minibar.
 The bathrooms have double sinks and spacious showers.

 At a hotel of this class, an excellent spa is almost a given, and Capella does not disappoint.
 Equipped with the herbal steam room, ice fountain and revitalizing pools, the spa provides massages matched with moon cycles, as well as hydrotherapy treatment.

 Capella Singapore captivates with its tranquil atmosphere.
 The experience encapsulates the meaning of the word sentosa, which in Malay means “quiet and peaceful”.

 Booking.com | Hotels.com | Expedia | Agoda | HotelsCombined | Mr And Mrs Smith or see what others think on TripAdvisor.